 Talk to Your Professors

 The saying is true, “communication is key”.
 One of the best ways to achieve success is to talk to your professors.
 They provide office hours, phone numbers and emails so their students can discuss questions related to class.
 When meeting with your professor, be sure you have a purpose.
 If you have questions regarding your grade, make sure you know their policy before asking questions.
 If you have questions about class materials, write those down before your meeting.
 Most importantly, do not be afraid to meet with them, they are there to help you.
 If you cannot make their office hours, be sure to email them requesting a different time.
-To learn more, check out Talking to Your College Professors: Improve Lines of Communication.
+To learn more, check out Talking to Your College Professors.

 First, acknowledge that life will change once classes begin.
 You will have to learn how to adjust your daily schedule with classes, projects, work and family.
 Once you realize that, then you can figure out to how balance your priorities.
 Consider finding ways to create study groups where you also work on projects, block certain times to spend with your family and be sure to communicate to your employer/supervisor that you are taking classes.
 Check out Balancing Life, Work and Graduate School for additional information.